-Even if you use the Post Office's mail redirection service, it's a good idea to inform important companies directly, such as banks and utility companies.
+Even if you use the Post Office's mail-redirection service, it's a good idea to inform important companies, such as banks and utility companies, directly.

 You should also notify your contents insurance provider of when and where you will be moving and check with them what is and is not insured during the move, as you may need to get additional insurance from them or the removals company.

-You should take meter readings and take photographs of them (ideally date-stamped ones), doing the same on the day you move in.
+You should take meter readings as well as photographs of them (ideally date-stamped ones), and also do the same on the day you move in to your new home.

-Any company that provides a service you pay a regular bill for (magazine subscription, mobile phone provider, telecoms provider etc.) will also need to know about your change of address.
+Any company that provides a service you pay a regular bill for – such as a mobile phone provider, telecoms provider, magazine subscription etc – will also need to know about your change of address.

 You'll certainly have to let any financial or medical organisations you deal with know you're moving as well.

 Other organisations that may need to know include the DVLA (for both your licence and the vehicle registration, but don’t do this before you move, as you may need your licence for identification and van hire), Inland Revenue, the VAT office, and the Department for Work and Pensions.
 You'll need to ask your local authority for a final statement of your council tax - and may even get a refund.

 If you have any micro-chipped pets, be sure to update the details on their microchips.